zhongpei0820/My-Leetcode-helper-2.0/README.md

 ## In the end

 Happy Leetcoding!
-Feel free to use this program and feel free to tell me you have any ideas for improving this program!
+Feel free to use this program and tell me if you have any ideas for improving this program!

 Cheers!